info@golondontours.com

 WOMEN OF WORTH

 Discover Jewish and non-Jewish women alike who made an impact on the Jewish community of the East End.
-Ending at the Kinderstransport memorial at Liverpool Street Station we will have visited en route sites of Whitechapel and Spitalfields including those associated with Alice Model and her maternity hospital, Miriam Moses and her youth work, the philanthropy of the Rothschild ladies and the actresses of the Yiddish theatre.
+Ending at the Kindertransport memorial at Liverpool Street Station we will have visited en route sites of Whitechapel and Spitalfields including those associated with Alice Model and her maternity hospital, Miriam Moses and her youth work, the philanthropy of the Rothschild ladies and the actresses of the Yiddish theatre.

 WONDERFUL WOMEN OF WHITECHAPEL